PATENT APPLICATIONS

 Can one extend the time limit for filing a response to office action?

 The time limit to respond to office action may be extended only for good and sufficient cause, and for a reasonable time specified.
 Any request for such extension must be filed on or before the day on which the response is due.
 The Examiner may grant a maximum of two (2) extensions of two (2) months each, provided that the aggregate period granted inclusive of the initial period allowed to file the response, shall not exceed six (6) months from the mailing date of the official action requiring such response.
+The Examiner may grant only one (1) request for extension for a maximum period of two (2) months.

 Does the applicant have any remedy if the Philippine Examiner rejects the patent application?